 Course Specifications

-Valid in the academic year 2024-2025
+Valid as from the academic year 2025-2026

-5

 Research Seminar: Economic and Ecological History (A005533)

 Course size (nominal values; actual values may depend on programme)

 Credits 5.0 Study time 150 h

-Course offerings in academic year 2024-2025
+Course offerings in academic year 2025-2026

 A (semester 1) Dutch, English Gent

-Lecturers in academic year 2024-2025
+Lecturers in academic year 2025-2026

-Exchange Programme History

-Verbruggen, Christophe LW03 lecturer-in-charge

-Govaerts, Sander LW03 co-lecturer
+Govaerts, Sander LW03 lecturer-in-charge

-Offered in the following programmes in 2024-2025 crdts offering
+Offered in the following programmes in 2025-2026 crdts offering

 Master of Science in Teaching in Arts and Humanities (main subject History) 5 Α

 Master of Arts in History 5 Α

+Exchange Programme History 5 Α

 Teaching languages

 English, Dutch

 Keywords

-Economic history, history of the environment, climate, capitalism, ecological history, history of food
+Biodiversity, ecosystems, environmental history, economic history, animals, plants, landscape, environment, climate, capitalism, history of food, energy, disease

 Position of the course

-In this seminar, students are immersed in the concepts, methodes and trends in the area of socio-economic and environmental history
+In this seminar, students are immersed in the concepts, methodes and trends in the area of environmental and socio-economic history

 Contents

 Module 1 Sustainability in historical perspective.

 The concept of sustainability is recently gaining a lot of attention, and is dominating contemporary discussions about work, economics, climate and the relationship between humans and nature more broadly.
 The concept of sustainability, however, is also entering the historical sciences.
 In this module we explore, using historic and scientific literature, the value of this concept for historical research.
 We discuss literature that aims to define the concept, but we also look at applications in historical research.

 The concept of sustainability maybe recently coined, but we also have attention for notions and thinking about sustainability (such as self-reproduction of social, economic and environmental systems) in a more distant past.
 Can we identify sustainability and sustainable systems on the level of historical actors and draw lessons from their experiences?
 Sustainability is a concept suited to analyses on different levels, such as the micro (peasant communities, eco-systems), but also on the level of global history.

 The analysis and usage of the concept of sustainability will be done through a series of discussion lectures.
 In the lectures, the working method is bottom-up: we create or own definition of sustainability and distill lessons from historical cases.
 Based on this course material, students are to develop a case-study themselves and present it in class.

 OR

 Module 2.
 Parallel-trajectory 'Production and distribution of foodstuffs in Classical Antiquity' (part of the International MA program in Food History).
 This module on the production and distribution of foodstuffs in Greco-Roman Antiquity offers a parallel-trajectory within the research seminar EED.
-It is part of the
+It is part of the curriculum of the International MA program in Food History organized in co-

 (Approved) 1

-curriculum of the International MA program in Food History organized in cooperation with the history departments of the universities of Brussels (VUB), Bologna, Tours and Leiden (see http://research.vub.ac.
+operation with the history departments of the universities of Brussels (VUB), Bologna, Tours and Leiden (see http://research.vub.ac.

-be/sites/default/files/uploads/FOST/masterkaart_lw_food_history_gvd_versie.pdf).
+be/sites/default/files/uploads/FOST/masterkaart\lw\food\history\gvd\versie.pdf).
 The module is therefore open to students enrolled in the Food History MA, but also to UGent students, who can, if they wish, follow this module instead of the regular EED module to gain their credits for the EED research seminar.
 The module concentrates on the history of food production and distribution during classical antiquity.
 Introductory lectures will be followed by seminar sessions in which students will give oral presentations on subtopics related to the overall theme, based on assigned readings complemented by their own research.
 There will also be small preparatory assignments to be completed by each student in preparation for the individual sessions.
 Students will complete the module by writing an individual research paper on a subtopic related to the overall theme of the module and to their presentations.
 This is an English-language module.

-ial compotonco

-Initial competences

-Bachelor in history.
+.